Propagation & channel modeling

 Compute the arrivals at the receiver rx due to the source tx using propagation model pm.
 Returns an array of arrivals.

-The eigenray paths are typically included in the arrivals.
+For ray models, eigenray paths are typically included in the arrivals.
 However, if they are not needed, one may set paths=false to allow the propagation model to avoid computing them.

 acoustic_field(pm, tx, rxs)